 A large percentage of college students do go home for Thanksgiving.
 After spending months making ramen and eating dining hall food, who wouldn’t want mom’s mashed potatoes and grandma’s homemade pumpkin pie?
 As you start to feel the food coma come on, you realize you can sleep in your bed back home, which is far more comfortable than the mattress in your dorm room.
 Seems like an easy decision to head home, but it’s not easy for every student.

 College Students Who Can’t Go Home for Thanksgiving

-There are a handful of students, generally out-of-state or international students, that don’t go home during the Thanksgiving break.
+There are plenty of out-of-state students or international students, that don’t go home during the Thanksgiving break.
 At most schools, Thanksgiving break is only three days long (the Wednesday before the holiday, Thanksgiving Day, and the Friday after) and classes resume the following Monday.
 Final exams are then two or three weeks after Thanksgiving break.
 The challenge for students going home for winter break is deciding if it’s worth the price to travel back home for Thanksgiving break as well.

 College students aren’t the wealthiest bunch.
 They are trying to budget as much as possible, meaning staying at the dorms is the best option.
 Missing out on Thanksgiving with your family isn’t fun or a simple decision.
 However, saving money that can go toward student loans or another vacation in the future can certainly be worth it.

 What to do if Staying at the Dorms for Thanksgiving